-Acterys, Spotlight, DataDear and Futrli Compare
+Acterys, Spotlight, DataDear and Futrli Comparison

-With cloud based accounting systems like Xero, QuickBooks and Myob data analysis and reporting is typically limited for that reason a variety of add-ons like Spotlight, Datadear and Futrli are available to make up for the limited options in the software itself.
+With cloud based accounting systems like Xero, QuickBooks and MYOB data analysis and reporting is typically limited for that reason a variety of add-ons like Spotlight, Datadear and Futrli are available to make up for the limited options in the software itself.
 This becomes even more pressing when you need to combine the data in these systems with other data sources.